Hungarian Astronautical Society: Space Research Day

 Space Research Day is organized yearly.
 It joins the international World Space Week in October.
 It usually takes place at one of the universities of Budapest, or at the Hungarian Academy of Sciences.
 The program consists of lectures on actual space activities and space related results and exchange of views.
 There are blocks for professionals, interested amateurs and students.

 Hungarian Space Research Forum (Ionosphere and Magnetosphere Physics Seminar)

 Hungarian Space Research Forum is a traditional biennial conference of researchers of the field, to be held for the 30th time in 2017.
 Its former title and now subtitle Ionosphere and Magnetosphere Physical Seminar expresses its original specialty which gained a broader horizon in the past decades.

 Hungarian physicists, geophysicists, astronomers, meteorologists etc. take part in this seminar by presenting their latest researches through lectures and posters.

 School Day

 MANT is willing to provide lectures for schools in various fields related to space activities titled School Day.
-Every year our members give several lectures in Budapest and around the country in (mainly secondary) schools on fresh and exciting scientific topics like the last results on Mars exploration, development of equipments for spacecraft, planetary discoveries, etc.